 There is plentiful evidence for the value and impact of goal-setting in the workplace.
 According to a CIPD report: “It is now generally accepted that goal-setting is effective and valuable for steering and improving performance.”

 The basic concept at the heart of goal-setting is that having a specific and appropriately challenging goal will lead to higher performance than a vague, unchallenging or completely out-of-reach one.
 Achieving meaningful goals helps us grow, leaving us feeling successful and satisfied.
 That’s linked to employee motivation and organisational commitment.

 Having clearly defined team goals is part of the alignment that enables teams to create and experience ‘flow’ together.
 Flow is the optimum state of intrinsic motivation, in which people experience peak performance and greater wellbeing.
-Having clarity of goals is one of Csikszentmihalyi’s eight elements of flow.
+Having clarity of goals is one of Csikszentmihalyi’s elements of flow.

 You can download our info sheet on flow here.

 While goal-setting is accepted as good workplace practice, the way they are set is not always effective.
 In Marcus Buckingham’s book Nine Lies about Work he debunks the trend for ‘cascaded’ goals, where goals are set annually (often never to be checked on again) and aim to create alignment from the CEO’s vision right down to the ‘shop floor’.

 “The only way for [goals] to be valuable is if we set them for ourselves, voluntarily, if they come from within” Buckingham writes.
 “If a goal is imposed on you from above, or cascaded upon you, it’s an un-goal and no longer serves any purpose.”

 To achieve team flow, goals need to come “from within” the team itself.
 In his book Group genius: The creative power of collaboration, Keith Sawyer writes that teams require a clear, team-level, common goal, which evolves through feedback, collaboration and individual adaptation.